sccn/sccn.github.io/workshops/EEGLAB_2020_Lublin.md

-The 31st EEGLAB Workshop will take place at [the John Paul II Catholic University of Lublin](https://www.kul.pl/kul,21.html) in [Lublin](https://en.wikipedia.org/wiki/Lublin), Poland, about 3 hour by train from Warsaw.
+The 31st EEGLAB Workshop will take place at [the John Paul II Catholic University of Lublin](https://www.kul.pl/kul,21.html) in [Lublin](https://en.wikipedia.org/wiki/Lublin), Poland, about 3-hour by train from Warsaw.
 Participants will be expected to bring laptops with MATLAB installed so as to be able to participate in the practical sessions.
 The tutorial workshop will introduce and demonstrate the use